 What is Alert Fatigue?

-When security teams receive so many alerts that real threats become harder to identify and prioritize.
+Alert Fatigue happens when security teams receive so many alerts that real threats become harder to identify and prioritize.
+Security teams usually review it alongside Behavioral Analytics and Centralized Logging.

 Why Alert Fatigue Matters